ikpeaosemhenon/ikpeaosemhenon-configure-ad/README.md

 <img src="https://i.imgur.com/f4i0pdh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-While in DC-1, we've selected to 'add roles and features' to enable Active Directory Domain Services.
-Promoted as a Domain Controller (DC): a new forest as mydomain.com setup.
-Remote Desktop was Restarted and logged back into DC-1 as user: mydomain.com\labuser.
+While operating in DC-1, we opted to 'add roles and features' to activate Active Directory Domain Services.
+Subsequently, DC-1 was promoted to serve as a Domain Controller (DC) for a new forest configured under the domain name mydomain.com.
+Following this setup, Remote Desktop was restarted, and we logged back into DC-1 with the user credentials mydomain.com\labuser.

 <p align="center">
 <img src="https://i.imgur.com/ipCHp9t.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>